Frequently asked questions

 For the latest news and information about vaccines in Australia, visit the Australian Government’s COVID-19 vaccine website.

 The Department of Health has broadened COVID-19 testing criteria to include anyone with mild symptoms.
-To undertake a test, please contact us on (03) 8344 6905 or visit the Where to get tested page to locate testing centres near you.
+To undertake a test, visit the Where to get tested page to locate testing centres near you.

 The University Health Service offers the gold standard COVID PCR test.